ijzerbroot/millennium/README.md

-# Millennium / Millennium_Y / Workmod
+# Millennium / Millennium_Y / Rest

-Millennium, Millennium_Y and Workmod are custom keyboard layouts that are meant to improve touch typing comfort.
+Millennium, Millennium_Y and Rest are custom keyboard layouts that are meant to improve touch typing comfort.
 Being mostly based on prior work from the AKL community, Millennium tries to avoid the following:

 - Commonly used letter combinations under the same finger
 - Reusing the same finger in short succession
 - Awkward finger stretches in general.

-`Workmod` on the other hand is an adaptation from [Workman](https://workmanlayout.org/) that better suits my preferences (and scores better on genkey as well).
+`Rest` on the other hand is an adaptation of QWERTY's hand distribution (rhythm) that better suits my preferences (and scores better on genkey as well).
+The idea behind `Rest` is to keep some vague semblance to QWERTY while prioritizing my personal comfort.
+The only keys that change hands are `M` and `F` and arguably `B`/`K` if you would tend to use your left hand for the B-key.

-It goes without saying that the base principle is to keep oft-used keys in easy to reach positions, where the most commonly used letters in English are on "home row".
+It goes without saying that the base principle for all these layouts is to keep oft-used keys in easy to reach positions, where the most commonly used letters in English are on "home row".
 In addition to the above I've tried to optimize for comfortable movements, such as pressing neighboring keys in order such as with QWERTY's "ER".
-The hand-balance (share of strokes typed on left hand versus right hand) is about 46% left and 54% right for both Millennium-variants and 51%/49% L/R for Workmod.
+The hand-balance (share of strokes typed on left hand versus right hand) is about 46% left and 54% right for both Millennium-variants and 50/50 L/R for Rest.
 For comparison, Colemak-DH roughly has a 44-56 balance.

 Millennium and its Millennium_Y variant started from combining a few traits from layouts created by the AKL community.
 Inspiration came mainly from the excellent [Maya](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.15eb7sf9z9p9) and [Sturdy](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.gmmedttxvbs3) layouts.
 Kudos to Adi.Lela and Oxey.